PSI Scheduling, ATT, Test Day, and Results

 Test-day mindset

-The OCN exam requires adult oncology nursing prioritization under time pressure.
-Read for what the question is asking: priority action, expected adverse effect, most concerning symptom, appropriate teaching, or next assessment.
-Many candidates know enough content to pass but lose points by answering a different question than the one asked.
+The OCN rewards adult oncology prioritization under time pressure.
+Read precisely for what is asked: priority action, expected adverse effect, most concerning finding, appropriate teaching, or next assessment.
+Many candidates know enough to pass but lose points by answering a different question than the one on the screen.
+Anchor every choice in generic drug names, adult oncology context, domain reasoning, and patient-safety priority.
+The best logistics prep is deliberately boring: know where you test, know the time limit, know there are no scheduled breaks, and know your pacing plan for all 165 items.

 Test Your Knowledge